samesense/brocc/README.md

     create_local_taxonomy_db.py

-You will need about 5G for the taxonomy databaase, which is stored at `~/.brocc/taxonomy.db` by default.
+You will need about 5G for the taxonomy database, which is stored at `~/.brocc/taxonomy.db` by default.

 Running